-FFL eZ Check is a system created and operated by the ATF as a tool to check the validity of a Federal Firearm License (FFL).
+FFL eZ Check is a system created and operated by the ATF as a tool to for a federal firearms licensee (FFL) to check the validity and address of another Federal Firearms License (FFL).

 What is FFL eZ Check?

-FFL eZ Check is a tool for checking the validity of, and for downloading copies of, Federal Firearm Licenses (FFLs).
+FFL eZ Check is a tool for checking the validity of Federal Firearms Licenses (FFLs).

-FFLs may freely transfer guns to other FFLs, even across state lines.
-However, if you want to transfer a gun to someone else across state lines, you are going to need to ship it to an FFL in the other state.
+FFLs may freely transfer guns to other FFLs, even across state lines – this is called a firearm transfer and we cover how they work here.
+However, if you want to transfer a gun to someone else across state lines and you don’t have your own FFL, you are going to need to ship it to an FFL holder in the other state.

-FFL scams are common where an invalid FFL is used to get guns.
+FFL scams are common where an invalid FFL is used to get guns in a fraudulent transaction.
 The scammers can either use a revoked or expired FFL or they can even change the address on a valid FFL so that the guns are shipped to them instead of the gun store.

 For example, even if the expiration date on the FFL shows that it hasn’t expired yet, how do you know that the ATF hasn’t revoked it since the scan was made?
 Or, even if the FFL is a valid license for a valid business, how can you be sure that the address is correct?